hiteshjoshi1/commands/kubernetes/kubernetes_commands.md

 ### Expose the Deployment out as a service

---type= Loadbalancer will get you an external IP
+--type=Loadbalancer will get you an external IP

 ```
 kubectl expose deployments nginx --port 80 --type LoadBalancer